 But what about looking great?
 What you eat can make a definite difference in that way you feel, and the way you look.
 Here are some suggestions for looking your best on the outside, while you’re building strength on the inside!

 Extra virgin olive oil provides a great source of good fats to help absorb nutrients from fruits and vegetables, and carry those nutrients throughout the body.
-It will also help keep your skin glowing and our arteries clear.
+This age defying food will also help keep your skin glowing and your arteries clear.

 Wild salmon and other cold water fish (like sardines, herring, trout, tuna and mackerel) are great sources of protein (we know that helps repair and maintain the body), including the skin on a cellular level.
 The omega-3 fatty acids DHA and EPA may shield cell walls from free-radical damage caused by UV rays.
 EPA helps preserve collagen helps keep skin supple (it’s an anti-inflammatory).
 Walnuts are also an excellent source of omega-3 fatty acids and also contain vitamin E, which is a powerful antioxidant.

-Green, red and yellow leafy vegetables (think dark leafy greens, strawberries, tomatoes, oranges, blueberries, kiwi, papaya and sweet potatoes) all help repair skin cells, detoxify the body and keep skin clear.
+Green, red, and yellow leafy vegetables (think dark leafy greens, strawberries, tomatoes, oranges, blueberries, kiwi, papaya and sweet potatoes) are all age defying foods that help repair skin cells, detoxify the body and keep skin clear.
 Beans and other legumes are also anti-inflammatory foods, which are key in preventing sagging skin.